dan-r/HomeAssistant-NissanConnect/README.md

 ## Setup
 From the Home Assistant Integrations page, search for and add the Nissan Connect integration.

+## Update Time
+Following the model of leaf2mqtt, this integration can be set to use a different update time when plugged in.

 ## Entities
 This integration exposes the following entities: